lennyleadership/FenXiHuaXue_handbook/content/docs/61 Presentation Drafts/01_Sensitivity_LCMSMS.md

     <br>3) Nebulizing gas flow and temperature
     <br>4) Temperature
     <br>5) Drying gas flow and temperature
-    <br>6) The position of the capillary tip in relation to the orifice
+    <br>6) The distance between the capillary tip and the sampling orifice
     <br>
     <br>
     </p></td>